 The directors were compensated as per their consulting agreements with the Company.
-The Company expensed a total of \$51,370 as management fees to its two directors, in their role as officers in accordance with their consulting contracts and expensed a total of \$1,300 as automobile allowance.
-In addition, the Company expensed \$34,490 as a consulting fee to an independent director for services provided.
-This amount for \$34,490 is outstanding as of February 29, 2016 and included in accounts payable and accrued liabilities in the Balance Sheet.
+The Company expensed a total of \$106,600 as management fees to two of its directors, in their role as officers in accordance with their consulting contracts and expensed a total of \$2,680 as automobile allowance.
+In addition, the Company expensed \$42,200 as a consulting fee to an independent director for services provided.

-The Company expensed \$4,415 for services provided by the CFO of the Company and \$51,780 for services provided by a Corporation in which the Chief Operating Officer has an ownership interest, in accordance with the consulting contract.
+The Company expensed \$12,400 for services provided by the CFO of the Company and \$107,200 for services provided by a Corporation in which the Chief Operating Officer has an ownership interest, in accordance with the consulting contract.

-The Company reimbursed \$10,780 to directors and officers for travel and entertainment expenses incurred for the Company.
+The Company reimbursed \$17,190 to directors and officers for travel and entertainment expenses incurred for the Company.